thiagojacinto/nextLevelWeek-ProffyApp/README.md

-# nextLevelWeek-ProffyApp
+# _Proffy_

- React + NodeJS API: platform for schedule one-on-one crash courses
+Using JAM Stac (React + NodeJS API) to develop a platform for schedule one-on-one crash courses.
+As part of bootcamp project NextLevelWeek by Rocketseat®